 There's a lot to see and do in Thailand, and your visa must cover the full period of your stay.
-Make sure you know the requirements before your trip – read on for the basics.
+Whether you're traveling all over the country on the trip of a lifetime or picking specific places for a tight itinerary, we've got all the information you need to arrive prepared on your trip to Thailand.

 Many travelers can arrive in Thailand visa-free; the remainder have to apply for tourist visas.
 For all visa classes, you need a passport that is valid for at least six months beyond the date of entry, with several spare blank pages.
 You can be denied entry without proof of an onward ticket and sufficient funds for your stay, but in practice, this is rarely checked.
-You'll also need to enter an address in Thailand on your arrival card, but again, this is rarely followed up.
-If you don't have a hotel booked, pick a name from a guidebook or an online search.
+You'll also need to enter an address in Thailand on your arrival card.

 The Ministry of Foreign Affairs oversees immigration and visa policies; check the website or contact the nearest Thai embassy or consulate for the current rules.
 The 'Do I need a tourist visa?' section of Thailand's e-visa website is very helpful for identifying requirements based on your nationality.